 The Regulations on the Supervision and Administration of Medical Devices, as amended by the State Council in May 2017 and February 2021, regulates entities that engage in the research and development, production, operation, use, supervision and administration of medical devices in the PRC.
 Medical devices are classified according to their risk levels.
 Class I medical devices are medical devices with low risks, and the safety and effectiveness of which can be ensured through routine administration.
 Class II medical devices are medical devices with moderate risks, which are strictly controlled and administered to ensure their safety and effectiveness.
 Class III medical devices are medical devices with relatively high risks, which are strictly controlled and administered through special measures to ensure their safety and effectiveness.
-The evaluation of the risk levels of medical devices take into consideration the medical devices' objectives, structural features, methods of use and other factors.
-Registration certificates are required for Class II and Class III medical devices.
-The classification of specific medical devices is stipulated in the Medical Device Classification Catalog, which was issued by the CFDA on August 31, 2017 and became executive on August 1, 2018.
+The evaluation of the risk levels of medical devices take into consideration the medical devices, structural features, methods of use and other factors.
+Registration Catalog, which was issued by the CFDA on August 31, 2017 and became executive on August 1, 2018.
 According to the most recently amended Regulations on the Supervision and Administration of Medical Devices which became effective on June 1, 2021, qualified medical institutions may, based on clinical demands, conduct research and development on in vitro diagnostic testing reagents if the same type of products are not available at market in China, and may also use such in vitro diagnostic testing reagents internally under the instruction of practicing physicians.
 Specific administrative measures shall be formulated by the medical products administration of the State Council in conjunction with the competent department of health of the State Council.

 The Administrative Measures for the Registration of Medical Devices, or the Medical Devices Registration Measures, as promulgated by the CFDA in October 2014, provide that Class I medical devices are subject to record-filing, while Class II and Class III medical devices are subject to registration.
 According to the Medical Devices Registration Measures, the registration and record-filing of IVD reagents that are regulated as medical devices are governed by the Administrative Measures for the Registration of IVD Reagents, which was first promulgated by the CFDA and took effect on July 30, 2014, and amended on January 25, 2017.
 Pursuant to the Administrative Measures for the Registration of IVD Reagents, Class I IVD reagents are subject to filing, and Class III and Class III IVD reagents are subject to inspection, approval and registration.
-On August 26, 2021, the SAMR promulgated the Administrative Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration of IVD Reagents, subject to Registration and Record-filing of IVD Reagents, both of which became effective on October 1, 2021, and replaced the Medical Devices Registration Measures for the Registration of IVD Reagents respectively.
+On August 26, 2021, the SAMR promulgated the Administrative Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration and Record-filing of Medical Devices and the Administrative Measures for the Registration of IVD Reagents, and replaced the Medical Devices Registration Measures for the Registration of IVD Reagents respectively.